egrommet/academic-kickstart-1/content/tutorial/tidyverse/pivot-tables-in-r.markdown

 ---
-title: A pivot table in R
-linktitle: First pivot table
-toc: true
-type: docs
-date: "2019-04-09T00:00:00+01:00"
+date: "2020-04-15T00:00:00Z"
 draft: false
+linktitle: Pivot tables
 menu:
-  example:
+  tidyverse:
-    parent: Tidyverse Tools
+    parent: Tidyverse tools
     weight: 1

-# Prev/next pager order (if `docs_section_pager` enabled in `params.toml`)
+title: Pivot tables
+toc: true
+type: docs
 weight: 1
 ---

 ## Looking at police data using Tidyverse tools
 The Tidyverse tools are one of my favourite things and made my R coding experience much simpler.
 Most of the things I'll be posting will use them in one way or another.

-We're going to find out what happens when someone reports a stolen bicycle - a friend seems to believe the police do nothing, so let's investigate what actually happens.
+We're going to find out what happens when someone reports a stolen bicycle - a friend seems to believe the police do nothing, so let's investigate what actually happens when a crime is reported.

 ### Downloading the data
 I've downloaded a month's worth of data for South Wales Police from [data.police.uk](https://data.police.uk/data/).